Chang-LeHung/telepy/README.md

 # telepy

-A diagnostic tool for python.
+A diagnostic tool for python.[WIP]